bright/new-www/content/our-areas/cloud-services.md

 intro: Improve security with cloud computing company.
 image_our_service: /images/cloudservices1.png
 image_alt_our_service: cloud computing services
-description: Join the serverless movement.
+description_mdx: Join the serverless movement.
 Improve security and reduce costs with cloud computing services.
 Migrate your solution to the cloud or develop a cloud application from the scratch.
 As an AWS cloud services provider, we will assist you every step of the way.
 Since 2012 we have developed applications in